 4. Addiction treatment programs are less helpful.

-Although co-existing PTSD and trauma is a common issue for many of those seeking treatment for substance abuse, most addiction treatment centres do not adequately identify or treat trauma symptoms.
+Although co-existing PTSD and trauma is a common issue for many of those seeking treatment for an SUD, most addiction treatment centres do not adequately identify or treat trauma symptoms.
 This unfortunate reality has a negative impact on the success of a treatment program.
-Getting the support and help needed to deal with both substance abuse and trauma is challenging.
+Getting the support and help needed to deal with both substance dependence and trauma is challenging.
 If both issues are not recognized and addressed at the same time, treatment is often not as helpful, and the chance of recovery is poorer.

 Many common trauma symptoms make it difficult to participate fully in a treatment program.